Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 And what about the next time?

-and, you know, society's shown its true colors.
+And, you know, society's shown its true colors.

 I mean, there's a lot of stuff that was floating around.

-I mean, most people's heads around the pandemic that was really, really, I mean, I wouldn't say appalling, like the content is not appalling, but the, the, the, the, Right, right.
+I mean, most people's heads around the pandemic that was really, I mean, I wouldn't say appalling, like the content is not appalling, but the so the content is appalling, but the reasons are not, if that makes sense.

 And I really like when you said society showing their true colors.